-In the past, contractors would typically have to wait until they had 2 or 3 years of trading accounts before approaching mortgage lenders.
+In the past, contractors would typically have to wait until they have several years’ company accounts before approaching mortgage lenders.
 Some lenders prefer to lend only on multiples of your salary, not a combination of salary plus dividends.
 However, thankfully this is no longer the case.

 Many lenders are now far more aware of non-traditional ways of working, and all you need to produce now is a copy of your current contract, your photo ID, 3 months’ bank statements, and proof of address (typically a utility bill).

 So, there are no time restrictions these days.
 A specialist contractor-friendly broker will even be able to secure a mortgage offer on the first day of your contract.

 Read our dedicated article – how does the mortgage application process work.

 Can contractors get access to ‘high street’ mortgage rates, or will they have to pay a premium?